-If a student finds themselves stranded in DC for any reason, they can call a cab and have it take them to the Public Safety Building.
-The student should notify AUPD that they are on their way by calling 202-885-2527.
+If students find themselves stranded in DC for any reason, they can call a cab and have them taken to AUPD (Don Myers Building, Terrace Level).
+The student should notify AUPD that they are on their way by calling (202)885-2527.
 AUPD will pay for the cab and place the charge on the student's account, ensuring that even without money or a ride, students can always return safely to campus.
 This service can be utilized within a 10-mile radius of the main campus.